alfredbirk/tailwind-documentation/README.md

 Change keybinding due to conflict with open-terminal shortcut [here](https://code.visualstudio.com/docs/getstarted/keybindings)

+## Issues & feature requests

+Issues and feature requests related to the extension can be submitted [on Github](https://github.com/alfredbirk/tailwind-documentation/issues)

 ## Psst!
-I have made a new better extension which has documentation for 10+ libraries in one place!
+I have made a new extension which has documentation for 10+ libraries in one place!
 Check out [Instant Docs](https://marketplace.visualstudio.com/items?itemName=alfredbirk.instant-docs).